-In this process a DMZ is configured to enable you to host Internetaccessible web servers to be on site.
+In this process, a DMZ is configured to enable you to host Internetaccessible web servers to be on site.

-The DMZ network is connected to the appliances on the appliances' GigabitEthernet interface via a VLAN trunk in order to allow the greatest flexibility if new VLANs must be added to connect additional DMZs.
-The trunk connects the appliances to a 3750x access-switch stack in order to provide resiliency.
-The DMZ VLAN interfaces on the Cisco ASA are each assigned an IP address that is the default gateway for each of the VLAN subnets.
-The DMZ switch only offers Layer-2 switching capability; the DMZ switch's VLAN interfaces do not have an IP address assigned, except for one VLAN interface with an IP address for management of the switch.
+The DMZ network is connected to the appliances on the appliances' Gigabit Ethernet interface via a VLAN trunk in order to allow the greatest flexibility if new VLANs must be added in order to connect additional DMZs.
+The trunk connects the appliances to a Cisco Catalyst 3750-X Series access-switch stack in order to provide resiliency.
+The DMZ VLAN interfaces on the appliance are each assigned an IP address that is the default gateway for each of the VLAN subnets.
+The DMZ switch only offers Layer-2 switching capability: the DMZ switch's VLAN interfaces do not have an IP address assigned, except for one VLAN interface with an IP address for management of the switch.

 Figure 9 - Web DMZ VLAN topology